 How did you get engaged?

 We were in the Azores and I was 7 months pregnant at the time.
-We had spent a week and a half hiking and caving, mostly in the rain and then splurged at the end of our trip on a super fancy boutique hotel in Furnas.
+We had spent a week and a half hiking and caving, and mostly in the rain!
+Then we splurged at the end of our trip on a super fancy boutique hotel in Furnas.

-It turns out it had been a week of failed proposal attempts including a picturesque viewing point at the top of a mounted clouded entirely in fog and a lovely walk around a lake – tailgated by a coach-load of amorous teenagers!
+It turns out it had been a week of failed proposal attempts.
+This included a picturesque viewing point at the top of a mountain clouded entirely in fog and a lovely walk around a lake – tailgated by a coach-load of amorous teenagers!

-We had already committed to each other in so many ways; we have a mortgage and more importantly (!) a son, Walter, together so the wedding was the cherry on the top.
+We had already committed to each other in so many ways.
+There’s a mortgage and more importantly (!) a son, Walter.
+Therefore, the seaside wedding was the cherry on the top.
 We wanted all of our friends and family with us for a massive party!

-The wedding was a fully DIY job from the invites at the beginning to clearing up the morning after.
-I was on maternity leave from my job as an architect at the time, and our son Walt was not one for much sleep, so there was a lot of middle-of-the-night googling going on to find suppliers etc.
+The UK wedding was a fully DIY job from the invites at the beginning to clearing up the morning after.
+I was on maternity leave from my job as an architect at the time.
+Our son Walt was not one for much sleep, so there was a lot of middle-of-the-night googling going on to find suppliers etc.

 We found a field right on the edge of the coastline at a dairy called Carswell Farm.
-Although he’d grown up in Surrey, Andy’s two brothers both live in the West Country as well so it felt right to do it in Devon, near where I grew up.
+Although he’d grown up in Surrey, Andy’s two brothers both live in the West Country.
+So it felt right to do it in Devon, near where I grew up.

 We roped EVERYONE in to help.
-My older sister made my beautiful dress, our families helped to dress the marquee, my Dad and Uncle built the bar on an ancient Land Rover which we then parked right on the edge of the dancefloor for the evening reception!
-It was the most random, best bit of the night pouring gin and tonics from the side of a Land Rover without having to stop dancing.
+My older sister made my beautiful dress.
+Our families helped to dress the marquee.
+My Dad and Uncle built the bar on an ancient Land Rover.
+We then parked right on the edge of the dancefloor for the evening reception!
+It was the most random and best bit of the night.
+Pouring gin and tonics from the side of a Land Rover without having to stop dancing.
 Our friend Tim rigged up the massive sound system and we asked friends and family to compile 30 minute playlists.
-It was such a nice thing to do as it really made the evening distinct; we had a glam rock set, a country and western slot and then broke it down to more dancey stuff at the end of the evening.
+It was such a nice thing to do as it really made the evening distinct.
+We had a glam rock set, a country and western slot and then broke it down to more dancey stuff at the end of the evening.

 What was your first dance?

 We don’t really have a ‘couple song’ …repeatedly singing “we are the robots” by Kraftwerk or dancing along to the Desert Island Discs music were the only two ideas we had that represent our relationship!
 So we went with The You and Me song by The Wannadies.
-Our friends had actually used it a few years earlier and we loved the mix of lovely heart felt lyrics and upbeat music straight from our teenage years.
+Our friends had actually used it a few years earlier.
+We loved the mix of lovely heart felt lyrics and upbeat music straight from our teenage years.

 What was your favourite part of the day?